 10 prescription drugs you should not drink alcohol with

 Did you know that alcohol is the third-leading preventable cause of death in the United States?
-Alcohol-related deaths are estimated at 95,000 deaths per year in the US.
+Alcohol-related deaths are estimated at 95,000 deaths per year in the United States.
 Problem drinking can take many forms, one of which is mixing alcohol with prescription drugs.
 Is this something you are worried about?
 Mixing alcohol and prescription drugs is a real danger.
 You’ve probably seen the warning on medicines you’ve taken.
 Let us look at 10 prescription drugs in particular that you should not take with alcohol.

 Prescription drugs are medicines that can be given by your doctor with a medical prescription.
 These drugs are safe and effective when used under a doctor’s supervision.
 When prescription drugs are misused, they can commonly become addictive and dangerous, particularly when combined with alcohol.
 Drugs such as opioid painkillers, antidepressants, and stimulants are some of the most frequently abused prescription medications.

 In contrast, over-the-counter medications do not require a prescription.
 These medicines can however still cause problems when combined with alcohol too.
 Some medications such as painkillers and cough, cold, and allergy remedies contain ingredients that can react with alcohol.
-For example, Tylenol Cold and Flu (acetaminophen/dextromethorphan/guaifenesin/phenylephrine) or an antihistamine such as Zyrtec (cetirizine) taken short term with alcohol can cause health problems.
+For example, Tylenol Cold and Flu (acetaminophen/dextromethorphan/guaifenesin/phenylephrine) or an antihistamine such as Zyrtec (cetirizine) taken short-term with alcohol can cause health problems.
 Cold and allergy medications are taken innocently for immediate relief of symptoms but can also interact dangerously with alcohol causing liver damage and other serious side effects.

 Most medications cause minor side effects on their own, such as drowsiness, nausea, vomiting, loss of coordination, and changes in blood pressure.
-Long-term side effects with prescription drugs such as heart problems and liver damage also are possible and vary from drug to drug.
+Long-term side effects of prescription drugs such as heart problems and liver damage also are possible and vary from drug to drug.
 If we decide to mix alcohol with prescription medications potentially far more harmful interactions can happen in three ways:

 - Change the performance of the drug